 Can I apply to more than one local authority?

 Yes, you can apply for a Local Authority Home Loan to more than one local authority.
-However, you must complete a application form for each local authority you apply to and go through their application process.
+However, you must complete a separate application form for each local authority you apply to and go through their application process.
 You may only borrow one Local Authority Home Loan for the purchase of a home or a self-build within the local authority area where you are purchasing or building the property.

 What documentation is needed to support my application?